Code-Institute-Submissions/Marvel-Memory-Game/README.md

 To play the game please click on the following link https://nickbell123.github.io/Marvel-Memory-Game/ .

 The game has been created for pleasure and entertainment for all ages.
-Using images pulled from Marvel API, the game allows 'players/    Marvel fans' match two cards of the same character image making a pair. the aim is to complete before the timer reaches 0.
+Using images pulled from Marvel API, the game allows 'players/    Marvel fans' match two cards of the same character image making a pair. the aim is to complete before the timer reaches zero.

 ## UX